-In FY22, we will complete data collection and conduct analyses (genetic diversity, structure, and connectivity and assignment of harvested birds to natal areas).
+In FY23, we will finalize the sample location information and conduct analyses (genetic diversity, structure, and connectivity and assignment of harvested birds to natal areas).
 We will also prepare manuscripts for submission to scientific peer-reviewed journals.

 Anticipated manuscripts:

 - (1) Regional scale assessment of genetic connectivity of common eiders nesting along the Atlantic coast and Saint Lawrence Estuary. - (2) Evaluation of the harvest composition of common eiders in the Atlantic Flyway. - (3) Identification of source populations of common eiders involved in Wellfleet Bay Virus mortality events.